cloud-maniac/comfyui-custom-nodes-oss/README.md

     export USER_EMAIL=`gcloud auth list --filter=status:ACTIVE --format="value(account)"`

-    Replace <YOUR_PROJECT_ID> with the GCP project id you plan to use Replace <YOUR_SERVICE_ACCOUNT_ID> with the name of the service account you will use to access Google Cloud with ComfyUI
+    Replace <YOUR_PROJECT_ID> with the GCP project id you plan to use Replace <YOUR_SERVICE_ACCOUNT_ID> with the name of the service account you will use to access Google Cloud with ComfyUI.
+It will be created in the next step.
     ```
 - Set Google Cloud project.
     ```sh